arun2pratap/expandCollapse/README.md

 expandCollapse
 =================

-A Light weight plugin to expand collapse HTML table even works on top of jqGrid's.
+A Light weight plugin to expand collapse HTML table also works on top of jqGrid.

 ## Demo
 Download Demo to see demo